LDAWG-a11y/a11yWebApp/src/guides/how-we-built-our-user-preference-settings.md

 * I have added a 4th button to the new group, again, nothing smart here, it was just a copy and paste again
 * I have changed the `<legend>`, as one would expect
-* I have changed both the identifier and the value, for each data attribute and of course, changed the contents of each button
+* I have changed both the identifier and the value, for each data attribute and of course, changed the contents of each button.

 Twitter has a similar thing to the above, that enables a user to change the colour of links and buttons, etc, so this is a rough example of that.
 Don't just go copy and pasting this one, as there is every chance it will cause low contrast issues on a real site, unless you are real careful with the colour options you provide.
 We don't have this option in our preferences, it would likely take a little bit of trial and error to get it right, but it's important that it is right, as otherwise it may be useless to some folks who would actually benefit.
 Anyway, let's just add our final bits of CSS (we only need a little bit here, three declarations for our three new buttons that do not 'Unset' anything.
-We already created a custom property, earlier for the colour of interactive controls, so the only thing we need to do, is override the colour when the relevant attribute is on the `<html>` element
+We already created a custom property, earlier for the colour of interactive controls, so the only thing we need to do, is override the colour when the relevant attribute is on the `<html>` element.

 ```css
 /* Just add three new declartions, one for each new colour */